 Protecting the world’s threatened rainforests is key to slowing climate change.
 Trees trap large amounts of carbon dioxide and evaporate water, creating thick cloud cover that reflects sunlight and cools the earth below.
 But this vital global resource is being depleted at an alarming rate, as illegal and legal logging destroys more than 32 million1 acres of rainforest each year.

 Rainforest Connection, a San Francisco-based nonprofit, wanted to build technical solutions and partnerships around the world to help fight deforestation, protect the environment and educate people about the natural world.
 Starting with a big idea, it needed an innovative tech partner to bring the concept to life and scale it up to protect rainforests across the globe.
-Hitachi, a leading technology innovator dedicated to improving quality of life by creating greater economic, social and environmental value, came to Rainforest Connection to provide a missing link to a crucial and ambitious initiative.
+Hitachi, a leading technology innovator dedicated to improving quality of life by creating greater social, environmental and economic value, collaborated with Rainforest Connection to provide a missing link to a crucial and ambitious initiative.

 The first step in protecting a threatened environment is to understand what’s happening there.
 That’s not easy in the world’s rainforests, which often extend across millions of acres.
 Hitachi and Rainforest Connection worked together to co-create and design a solution that collects acoustic data from deep within vast rainforest ecosystems.

 Once the expansive soundscape was acquired, the next step was to gain insight into this vast aural environment by separating sounds related to logging activity from natural sounds of animals, insects and vegetation.
 “We looked into ways that all these great enthusiastic people at Hitachi could get involved in the work that we do,” says Topher White, CEO and founder of Rainforest Connection.
 “We knew we needed a lot of expertise when it came to designing our next level of cloud architecture, and they were there and ready to help us out.
 But they also had really great ideas for imaginative ways to make use of the data.”